-Skills and procedures necessary in an automated office; office information systems, technology, and procedures; telecommunications; information processing; mail and telephone systems; time management; public relations; and human relations skills.
+Skills and procedures necessary in an automated office.
+Office information systems - technology and procedures; telecommunications; information processing; mail and phone systems; time management; public relations, human relations skills and ethics.
 (L)

 OA 61-Advanced Office Procedures (4 units)

 Develop and apply advanced level of principles, knowledge, and skills necessary for the proper operation of the automated office; emphasis is on higher level administrative assistant skills such as analysis, communication, decision-making, and supervision principles.
 Prerequisite: OA 15B.
 (LM)